Rape threat: Legal history

 When challenged in at least two cases that reached national supreme courts, the Canadian court found in favor of the plaintiff, while that in the United States found in favor of the defendant.

 R v.
 McCraw

 In the case of R v.
 McCraw, the Supreme Court of Canada considered whether rape threats were considered threats of bodily harm under the nation's Criminal Code.
-The defendant had anonymously sent typed letters to three women graphically detailing sexual fantasies and promising that "I'm going to fuck you even if even if I have to rape you".
+The defendant had anonymously sent typed letters to three women graphically detailing sexual fantasies and promising that "I'm going to fuck you even if I have to rape you".
 The courts originally ruled that the letters were not culpable threats, because they constituted "adoring fantasies", and because, as they saw it, "rape does not necessarily involve serious bodily harm or even bodily harm."
 This was overturned by the Supreme Court, citing that "Rape is an act of violence, not just a sexual act.
 It is a crime that is likely to have serious psychological consequences and may, as well, have serious physical effects."